toyiselateef/mmk_assessment/README.md

 # Swagger
 ## Specification
 The swagger specification file is located in the static folder ("public") as swagger.json.

-- Validator

-  Validation middleware will only route requests that match paths in Swagger specification exactly in terms of endpoint path, request mime type, required and optional parameters, and their declared types.

-- Swagger UI

-  The final piece of middleware enables serving of the swagger-ui interface direct from the Express server.
-It also serves the raw Swagger schema (.json) that clients can consume.
-Paths for both are configurable.
-  The swagger-ui endpoint is acessible at /docs endpoint.

 # Common Issues